adult carrying baby on shoulder facing lake and mountains

 3. Look out for areas where you can safely and privately pump.

 Large or medium-sized airports are now required to have private spaces or lactation rooms equipped with chairs, tables, and electrical outlets for the expression of breast milk.
 Make sure to check the airport’s website to find where these spaces are located!
 If you are traveling on a train or other modes of transport, you can also check their websites for areas you can comfortably pump.
-Alternatively, depending on your comfortability, you can use a nursing cover or top and pump at any location you deem safe!
+Alternatively, depending on your comfort level, you can use a nursing cover or top and pump at any location you deem safe!

 4. Make your itinerary for your plans and maintain a pumping schedule to keep up your supply and avoid engorgement.